redhat-et/TKM/docs/design/architechture.md

 information for all kernel caches relevant to that node, organized per GPU.

-If the corresponding TritonKernelCache is namespace-scoped, the NodeStatus CR should live in the same namespace.If the corresponding TritonKernelCache is c luster-scoped, a cluster-scoped NodeStatus CR (TritonKernelCacheNodeStatusCluster) will be used instead.
+If the corresponding TritonKernelCache is namespace-scoped, the NodeStatus CR should live in the same namespace.
+If the corresponding TritonKernelCache is cluster-scoped, a cluster-scoped NodeStatus CR (TritonKernelCacheNodeStatusCluster) will be used instead.

 While nodes themselves are not namespaced, the namespace of the NodeStatus CR